ajgargan/bind9/README.md

 ### Add DNSSEC zone signing
 DNSSEC is not currently supported by all TLD and Registrars, notably for co.za.
 Being ready for when it is is not a bad thing.
-* setup keys
-* setup DNSKEY Record
+* setup Key Signing Keys and Zone Signing Key
+* add both Keys to bottom of zonefile($INCLUDE <Keynamehere>)
-* sign zonefiles with DNSKEY to create RRSIG records
+* sign zonefiles with Zone Signing Key
+* configure DS Records with registrar
-* Test with
+* Test with:
   * dig +dnssec @8.8.8.8 some.domain.com
   eg:
   ```